Masrt200/hacker-blog/_posts/2020-03-14-cryptologer.markdown

 layout: post
 ---

-# Cryptologer

-The cipher decryptor tool
+The cipher decryptor tool, made by me.
+It decrypts loads of ciphers mainly basic